 Line of Duty series 6: Your guide to who's in it, when it's back and what to expect

 Will this be the last time we see AC-12 in action?
 Who is lined up to star in the sixth series?
-And with filming halted for lockdown, when will Line of Duty be back on our screens?
+And when will Line of Duty be back on our screens?

-If you’re hooked on Line of Duty, you’ll be thrilled to know that a sixth season is on its way.
+Will there be a season 6 of Line of Duty?
+If you’re hooked on the police drama, you’ll be thrilled to know that a sixth season is on its way - and soon.

 The hit British police drama was re-commissioned for a fifth and sixth season at the end of season four back in 2017.